Youstart-Labs/SummerTraining2018/01_ANGULAR/2_ANGULAR/README.md

 #### ngIf

- `ngIf` - this a conditional operator which lets you control when a element is created or not
+ `ngIf` - This is a conditional operator which lets you control when a element is created or not

  ```javascript
  <li *ngIf ="name =='sachin'"></li>